-Here at CONTROLTEK’s ISS (Inventory Security Solutions) division, we offer an ink tag arsenal that serves as the best line of defense for your store’s merchandise.
-Here are a few of our offerings:
+Here at CONTROLTEK’s Retail Security Solutions division, we offer an ink tag that serves as the best line of defense for your store’s merchandise:

 When it comes to defending your merchandise in the summer months, loss prevention experts know that a passive approach won’t cut it.
 The solution to the summer shoplifting boom is to confront the problem head-on, with a theft prevention solution that is explosively effective.